farookphuket/far_vimrc/README.md

 >   so just to remind me in case I forgot this key some time and it's maybe
 >   can be one references too

+>   if you use neovim so just copy the folder nvim to "~/.config"
+>   fire-up nvim press "<Space>cr" hit enter type ":CocInstall coc-explorer"
+>   coc-explorer is the file browser that we need for this config

 ##  Nvim Key Bindding

 1. Open nvim type "nvim ." this will open the new Lexplorer now select the